MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 9 Secure your virtual hub using Azure Firewall Manager.md

 In this task you will deploy the two workload servers.

-1. From the Azure portal home page, click **Create a resource**.
+1. On the Azure home page, using the global search type **Virtual Machines** and select virtual machines under services.

-2. In the Popular offers list, select **Windows Server Datacenter 2019**.
+2. In Virtual Machines, select **+ Create; + Virtual machine**.

 3. On the **Create a virtual machine** page, on the **Basics** tab, create a new VM using the information in the table below.